-1. Shut the welder off.

-- 2. For electrode Positive, connect the electrode cable from the LN-25 to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
-For electrode Negative, connect the electrode cable from the LN-25 to the "-" terminal of the welder and work cable to the "+" terminal of the welder. - 3.
-Attach the single lead from the front of the LN-25 to work using the spring clip at the end of the lead.
-This is a control lead to supply current to the wire feeder motor; it does not carry welding current. - 4.
-Set the MODE switch to the "CV-WIRE" position. - 5.
-Set the "WELD TERMINALS" switch to "WELD TERMINALS ON" - 6.
-Set the "ARC CONTROL" knob to "0" initially and adjust to suit. - 7.
-Set the "IDLE" switch to the "AUTO" position.
-When not welding, the VANTAGE® 300 engine will be at the low idle speed.
-If you are using an LN-25 with an internal contactor, the electrode is not energized until the gun trigger is closed. - 8.
-When the gun trigger is closed, the current sensing circuit will cause the VANTAGE® 300 engine to go to the high idle speed, the wire will begin to feed and the welding process started.
-When welding is stopped, the engine will revert to low idle speed after approximately 12 seconds unless welding is resumed.
+- Shut the welder off. - For electrode Positive, connect the electrode cable to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
+For electrode Negative, connect the electrode cable "-" terminal of the welder and work cable to the "+" terminal of the welder. - Attach the single lead from the front of the feeder to work using the spring clip at the end of the lead.
+This is a control lead to supply current to the wire feeder motor; it does not carry welding current (See Figure A.3). - Set the MODE switch to the "CV-WIRE" position (See Figure A.7). - Set the "WELD TERMINALS" switch to "WELD TERMINALS ON" - Set the "ARC CONTROL" knob to "0" initially and adjust to suit. - Set the "REMOTE/LOCAL" switch to "LOCAL" control.